philippinespire/pire_ssl_data_processing/README.md

 <details><summary>3.
 Review Info on Assembly Quality from Quast Output</summary>
 <p>

-`QUAST` was automatically ran by the SPAdes script.
+`QUAST` was automatically run by the SPAdes script.
 Look for the `quast_results` dir and for each of your assemblies note the:
 1. Number of contigs in assembly (this is the last contig column in quast report with the name "# contigs")
 2. the size of the largest contig
 3. total length of assembly